-Organisations invited to submit a Full Application will be given a period of three months to submit a detailed application which must be accompanied by an up to date business plan.
-The business plan must contain cash-flow projections for at least three years.
+Organisations invited to submit a Full Application will be given a period of three months to submit a detailed application which must be accompanied by cash-flow projections for at least three years.
 This will allow us to assess the sustainability of the application in the medium to long term.